 - BIG SHOT / The long, ungainly, weird-looking, fixed-focus, gray-green, boxy camera, with which Andy Warhol took his fabulous Polaroid portraits.

-- SLR680 / The 680 “SE” edition is regarded as the BEST SLR (evolving out of the SX-70 series) model Polaroid produced — auto-focus, through-the-lens focusing — to maximize image quality using Polaroid 600 film.
+- SLR680 / The 680 “SE” edition is regarded as the BEST SLR (evolving out of the SX-70 series) model Polaroid produced — auto-focus, through-the-lens focusing — to maximize image quality using Polaroid 600 film, which is more sensitive (higher ASA) than SX-70 film.

 - Miscellaneous / When I hit the estate and yard sales, I always grab any Polaroid or other instant camera in decent condition, either for display (shelf-candy) or active use.
 Working models currently include: a Polaroid One-Step Flash and an Impulse.

-- One-Step+ / i-Type Camera – uses Polaroid 600-sized film, without the battery in each cartridge.
+- One-Step+ / i-Type Camera – uses Polaroid 600-type film, without the battery in each cartridge.

 - FujiFilm (new)